Tag: Easter

 There are two mentions of cloths.
 The first refers to the wrappings that were around the body.
 Bluntly, a grave-robber is not going to leave them behind, for often the wrappings were what contained the expensive spices, and grave-robbing is not the kind of thing where one carefully removes the wrappings and leaves them.

-It might be reading too much into it, but bear with me. and had closed the mouth of God.
-Sin and death and silenced the of God.
-The Son of God removed the cloth.
+It might be reading too much into it, but bear with me.
+Sin and death had closed the mouth of God.
+Sin and death and silenced the Word of God.
+The of God removed the cloth.
 The mouth of God was opened.
 The Word of God was released to the world.

 Christ has died!
 Christ has Risen!
 Christ will come again!